 We are connected with the Counseling Center and offer group and individual counseling.
-Our Fall '22 group therapy schedule is here.
+View our spring 2023 group therapy schedule.
 If you would like counseling services even if it is just one session, you can use our walk-in hours, at Conant House, Monday-Friday between 9:00am-12:00pm and 1:30pm-4:30pm.
-Stop by, call 315-228-7385, or email email@example.com.
+Stop by, call 315-228-7385, or email firstname.lastname@example.org.
 We are here for you!

 At Haven, we believe survivors.
 You deserve support that honors your experience and needs.
 We will work with you to explore your options.
 Please remember, violence is always about power and control and never your fault.

 We see sexual violence as an issue that impacts everyone, whether you are a person of color, woman, man, queer, trans, nonbinary, disabled, coming from a low-income background, or an immigrant.
 In collaboration with on- and off-campus partners, Haven offers sexual assault awareness and prevention programming that addresses rape culture, power and privilege, trauma, and support services.

 As a center, we are working from a survivor-centric model that is intended to honor and empower individuals to define their experiences and healing process.
 We understand that services historically have not always met the needs of all survivors.
 Our aim is to be a resource center and partner within our community.
 There are 4 core pillars used to reinforce the work of Haven: Healing, Education, Action and Training.
 The pillars organize both what Haven does and how Haven does it.

 - And/or go through the Equity Grievance Process